-- Work with your healthcare professional to understand your glucose history. - FreeStyle LibreLink does not share data with the FreeStyle Libre Reader or FreeStyle Libre 2 Reader. - For complete information on a device, make sure that you scan your Sensor every 8 hours with that device or when you see gaps in your graph; otherwise, your reports will not include all your data.
+- Work with your healthcare professional to understand your glucose history. - FreeStyle LibreLink does not share data with FreeStyle LibreLink special edition app, FreeStyle Libre Reader or FreeStyle Libre 2 Reader. - For complete information on a device, make sure that you scan your Sensor every 8 hours with that device or when you see gaps in your graph; otherwise, your reports will not include all your data.